Scientific Working Group on

 Autosomal STR Committee

-The Autosomal STR (STR) Committee is a standing committee tasked to identify, evaluate, and research issues related to the analysis interpretation, and reporting of autosomal STR analysis methods by forensic DNA testing laboratories.
-The chair of this Committee is Joel Sutton of USACIL/DFSC and the vice chair is Bruce Heidebrecht of the Maryland State Police.
+The Autosomal STR Committee is a standing committee tasked to identify, evaluate, and research issues related to the analysis interpretation, and reporting of autosomal short tandem repeat (STR) analysis methods by forensic DNA testing laboratories.

 Tasks

-• The STR Committee will review and, as necessary, recommend revisions to the FBI’s Quality Assurance Standards (QAS) and/or NDIS Operational Procedures Manual for the consideration of SWGDAM.
+The STR Committee will review and, as necessary, recommend revisions to the Quality Assurance Standards (QAS) and/or NDIS Operational Procedures Manual.

 CODIS Committee